steve-chavez/socnet/README.md

 A proper example of a VIEW with RLS is currently blocked because of a [postgres bug](https://www.postgresql.org/message-id/15708-d65cab2ce9b1717a@postgresql.org).
 See this [branch](https://github.com/steve-chavez/socnet/tree/view-rls) for a failing test.

+A workaround for this is mentioned in https://github.com/PostgREST/postgrest-docs/issues/81#issuecomment-487405582